-(for example, treatment is effective)
+Are services effective? (for example, treatment is effective)

 We saw clinicians at the practice followed a multidisciplinary approach in the care and treatment of their patients.
-This approach included regular meetings with other health care professionals to plan and co-ordinate the care of patients.
-For example gold standard framework meetings were held regularly to discuss the palliative needs of patient's nearing the end of their life.
-There was also a co-ordinated approach to communicating and liaising with the provider of the GP out of hour's service.
+The clinicians had established good systems of communication with other health care professionals to plan and co-ordinate the care of patients (including those near the end of their life).
+Whilst a network of communication operated between the clinicians and other health and social care professionals there was a lack of formal documented meetings to support and embed the learning from such contacts.
+There was a co-ordinated approach to communicating and liaising with the provider of the GP out of hour's service.
 In particular the practice provided detailed clinical information to the out of hour's service about patients with complex healthcare needs.
 Also all patient contacts with the out of hour's provider were reviewed by a GP the next working day.